 Research and presentations have been an integral part of your journey.
 In what ways has this helped you in a coalescence and innovation in design?

 My role as an environmental consultant / designer drives me to prioritise building performance.
 The ways to improve the performance of my design to reduce air conditioning demand, has been one of my primary goals during my current associations with Ashok Lall Architects in India and Urban Systems Design in London.
 A good design should perform well passively.
 Excess reliance on air conditioning to achieve thermal comfort won’t help achieve the ‘sustainability goals’ we have set.
-I have been recently working on taking research projects along with design/consultancy work allowing me to access different techniques and their performances to achieve occupant comfort for residential and commercial projects.
+I have been recently working on taking research projects along with design/consultancy work.
+This allows me access different techniques and their performances to achieve occupant comfort for residential and commercial projects.

-As a student and a reviewer at the AA, I have realized that the undergraduate and graduate schools allow students to experiment and quantify post occupancy performance.
+As a student and a reviewer at the AA, I realized that the undergraduate and graduate schools allow students to experiment and quantify post occupancy performance.
 Helping students at BSSA, Mumbai with the solar decathlon last year made me appreciate this initiative that allowed students to focus on their design performance and quantify a post occupancy scenario.
 Such exercises are crucial to develop a holistic mindset when they jump into the professional world.

 How has the ongoing pandemic affected the architectural industry?